LEARNAcademy/syllabus/javascript/objects.md

 - destructuring

 ## Additional Resources
--  <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment" target="blank">Destructuring Assignmment Operators</a>
+-  For a fantastic list of all the things you can do with destructuring, go to the MDN page: <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment" target="blank">Destructuring Assignmment Operators</a>

 ## Set Up
 - Create a file in a text editor with the extension `.js`